 We are all born as incredible detectors of light, intuitively seeing differences in color and brightness.
 Lighting professionals know that much of human sensation is visual.
 People respond emotionally to light and color, using its consistency to draw us in, like moths to a glowing light.
 The power of LED lighting affects all of us in emotional, economic, and environmental ways.

-Unlike other light sources, LEDs have the ability to create a more appealing display for a variety of environments.
+Unlike other light sources, LEDs can create a more appealing display for a variety of environments.
 Let’s say you drive by two gas stations.
 Station A is illuminated throughout by bright white LED lights, while Station B’s illumination varies from yellow to white and one panel is dim.
-You will likely go to Station A because its color consistency feels comforting, clean, secure and high-quality, even if you aren’t conscious of that decision.
+You will likely go to Station A because its color consistency feels comforting, clean, secure, and high-quality, even if you aren’t conscious of that decision.

 The fewer LED bulbs changed means there are fewer bulbs thrown away.
 LED bulbs have a much smaller impact on the environment than other light sources.
 Also, because LEDs use electricity very efficiently, greenhouse gas emissions are reduced.